rubyonjets/jets/docs/_docs/upgrading.md

 ## Blue-Green Deployment

 For a blue-green deployment, you use `JETS_ENV_EXTRA` to create a brand new Jets environment.
 You then switch to it and destroy the old environment.
-First create the new environment:
+First, create the new environment:

     cd demo # your project
     bundle update